brendanlacroix/gulp-polish/README.md

 - Tests!
 - Sass-style `@for` loops don't appear to work exactly correctly, and definitely not while inside of `@include`s.
 Might need to write a new PostCSS plugin to handle this.
+- SCSS-style variable string interpolation fails PostCSS.
+- Inline comments work 50% of the time.
+Need to fix that PostCSS plugin or make sure it doesn't error
+- Sass `@each` doesn't work inside of `@if`

 ## License